wmiller848/GoGP/README.md

       Default: true
       Required: false

-`-t`  Threshold: Float value for how close output must be to training data.
-      Default: 500.0
-      Required: false

 `-s`  Score: Float value for desired percentage score of program.
 0.10 = 10%
       Default: 0.90
       Required: false

 This will output the contents of a [CoffeScript](https://github.com/jashkenas/coffeescript) program that evolved to match the input and desired output.

-The contents of `some.dat` looks like this:
+The contents of `some.csv` looks like this:

 ```
-1.0 3.1 5.2 1.0 1000
-3.1 5.2 1.8 2.3 2000
+1.0,3.1,5.2,1.0,Iris-setosa
+3.1,5.2,1.8,2.3,Iris-virginica
 ```

-The last column in each row is the desired output, meaning GoGP will evolve a program that given the input `1.0 3.1 5.2 1.0` will output a value as close as possible to `1000`.
+The last column in each row is the desired output, meaning GoGP will evolve a program that given the input `1.0,3.1,5.2,1.0` will output `Iris-setosa`.

+Example: `GoGP learn -c 4 -s 0.90 < some.csv > MyProgram.coffee`

-Invoking the program is easy `coffee MyProgram.coffee < some.dat`, you could then pipe that output into your tooling.
+Invoking the program is easy `coffee MyProgram.coffee < some.csv`,
+you could then pipe that output into your tooling.

 ## About ##